 Welcome to the Paradise Valley Unified School District Assessment Department!
-Our department provides assessments and data to support instructional decisions at all PVUSD campuses.
-We manage required state achievement tests, AzMERIT & AIMS Science, as well as district assessments.
+Our department provides assessments and data to support instructional decisions at all PVSchools campuses.
+We manage required state achievement tests as well as district assessments.

 Assessments provide information about student learning, inform instruction, measure the effectiveness of our guaranteed and viable curriculum, measure student learning, and close achievement gaps.
 Assessments are most effective when students and teachers gain information to guide learning.

 PVUSD Assessment platforms: